coding-blocks/trouble-maker/README.md

 ## Setup For Development Environment

-* `yarn run sq` to configure the project.
 * Create a postgres user with the name 'troublemaker' and a database with the same name, as mentioned in `config/config.js`.
-* `yarn run sq db:migrate` to run all the migrations.
-You now have all the relations in your database
 * `yarn run sq db:seed:all` to run all the seed files.
 You now have a dummy user in your database

 ## Further Reading / Useful Links